ansible/workshops/exercises/ansible_smart_mgmt/1-compliance/README.md

 - Selecting launch will take you to the **Jobs > SATELLITE / Compliance - OpenSCAP_Configure** output window.
 This will take approximately 5 mins to complete.
 Wait for the job template to complete before proceeding to the next step.

+Selecting launch will take you to the **Jobs > SATELLITE / Compliance - OpenSCAP_Configure** output window where you will be able to follow each task executed as part of the playbook.
+This will take approximately 5 mins to complete.
+Wait for the job template to complete before proceeding to the next step.

 ![aap_output](images/1-compliance-aap2-OpenSCAP_Configure-output2-fix.png)

 #### 8\.
 Navigate back to Satellite to examine the Asset Reporting File (ARF).